artcomventure/wordpress-plugin-cookiebar/README.md

 Once activated you'll find the 'Cookiebar' settings page listed in the submenu of 'Settings'.

 1. Enter the content of the cookiebar (multi-language-ready<sup>1</sup>).
-2. Set confirmation UI (text and type).
+2. Set confirmation/rejection UI (text and type).
 3. Define cookiebar style (font size, colors, position).
 4. UX